boto/botoflow/doc/source/index.rst

-..
-AWS Flow documentation master file, created by sphinx-quickstart on Mon Feb 25 16:12:26 2013.
+.. botoflow documentation master file, created by sphinx-quickstart on Mon Feb 25 16:12:26 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ============================
-AWS Flow Framework in Python
+botoflow
 ============================

 .. warning::